FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/introducing-filgram-the-newest-sp-discovery-tool.md

 _template: blog_detail
 ---

 Filgram has officially launched!
 This new tool will enable you to optimize marketing for your Storage Provider enterprise.
-Sign up [here](http://filgram.filmine.io/) to claim your miner ID(s) and share more information about your SP operation.
+Sign up [on Filgram](http://filgram.filmine.io/) to claim your miner ID(s) and share more information about your SP operation.

 ## Why Filgram was developed